Further information for the point to point industry during the COVID-19 outbreak is available on our dedicated COVID-19 webpage.

 Drivers are eligible for one clean per vehicle per day.
 In the event of a passenger spreading droplets such as sneezing, coughing or vomiting after a vehicle has been sanitised earlier that same day, a driver may be eligible to have their vehicle sanitised again.

-During their visit, drivers will be asked basic questions including their full name and contact details and a photograph of the sanitised vehicle will be recorded at the facility.
+During their visit, drivers will be asked basic questions such as their mobile phone number and a photograph of the sanitised vehicle will be recorded at the facility.
 These details will help to inform the expansion of the rollout throughout New South Wales.

 Drivers should continue to employ standard cleaning practices at the end of each shift, as part of good hygiene practice by wiping down surfaces with disinfectant and between visits to the vehicle sanitisation station.